Looking for the top shoulder exercises for men? You’ve come to the right place.

 Tempo: 3 seconds up, 3 seconds down

 The upright row can be performed using a barbell, an EZ bar or even a pair of dumbbells – taking a dumbbell in each hand.
-If you’re new to the movement, it’s recommended you use an EZ bar, as it alleviates some pressure from your wrists.
+If you’re new to the movement, it’s best to use an EZ bar, as it alleviates some pressure from your wrists.

-How to perform: Stand with your feet shoulder width apart and take hold of the EZ bar.
+How to perform this shoulder exercise: Stand with your feet shoulder width apart and take hold of the EZ bar.
 Have it hanging down in front of you with your elbows slightly bent.
 Prepare for the movement by bringing your shoulder blades together and locking them down.

 Sets: 3 to 4 sets with 10-12 reps per set